 Acceptance to accredited law schools is competitive, so it is important to attend a college with high academic expectations.
 It is also important to apply yourself and make the most of your undergraduate education.
 In Kentucky, roughly 1 of every 3 college graduates who apply to law school is accepted, and out-of-state admissions can be even more competitive.
 Law schools consider students from a wide range of undergraduate backgrounds, so it is not necessary to attend college at a large university to be admitted to a state law school.

 The Liberal Arts foundation at Bellarmine develops the reading, writing, speaking, and critical thinking skills valued by law schools, such that Bellarmine students are uniquely positioned to consider law school after graduation from undergraduate studies.
-Graduates from Bellarmine’s undergraduate program have gone on to attend law schools at the following institutions: University of Louisville, University of Kentucky, Valparaiso University, Marquette University, Indiana University, University of Dayton and St. Louis University.
+Graduates from Bellarmine’s undergraduate program have gone on to attend law schools at the following institutions: University of Louisville, University of Kentucky, Valparaiso University, Marquette University, Indiana University, University of Dayton, St. Louis University, George Mason University, and Notre Dame.

 Law School Admission Criteria